chiumax/blairhacks_4/README.md

 # blairhacks_4

 Blairhacks_4 was a 24 hour hackathon hostetd at Montgomery Blair High School.
 During that time, we (4 guys in total) built **SP**eech **IM**age Text (SPIM TEXT).
 It basically takes a youtube video link, processes the video, and creates a searchable video for speech.
 Control + F for videos.
-It also is able to take an image of text and uses OCR to process the text on the video
+It also is able to take an image of text and uses OCR to process the text on the video.

+**Results**: We got :2nd_place_medal: 2nd place for the event.

 ## Screenshots/Gif